ooni/ooni.org/content/post/cuba-referendum.md

 # Constitutional Referendum

-During the referendum, Cubans were asked to [vote](https://www.aljazeera.com/news/2019/02/cuba-constitutional-referendum-190222174420643.html)whether they approve of the new constitution [passed](https://www.bbc.com/news/world-latin-america-44971445) by the National Assembly of People’s Power in July 2018\.
+During the referendum, Cubans were asked to [vote](https://www.aljazeera.com/news/2019/02/cuba-constitutional-referendum-190222174420643.html) whether they approve of the new constitution [passed](https://www.bbc.com/news/world-latin-america-44971445) by the National Assembly of People’s Power in July 2018\.

-An update to the 1976 constitution, the [new charter](http://www.parlamentocubano.cu/wp-content/uploads/Tabloide-Constituci%C3%B3n.pdf)recognizes private property and foreign investment; limits the president to serving two consecutive five-year terms; restores a presumption of innocence in the judicial system; creates the position of Prime Minister to oversee state affairs; extends a ban on discrimination based on gender, ethnic origin, sexual orientation, gender identity or disability (among other proposed constitutional changes).
+An update to the 1976 constitution, the [new charter](http://www.parlamentocubano.cu/wp-content/uploads/Tabloide-Constituci%C3%B3n.pdf) recognizes private property and foreign investment; limits the president to serving two consecutive five-year terms; restores a presumption of innocence in the judicial system; creates the position of Prime Minister to oversee state affairs; extends a ban on discrimination based on gender, ethnic origin, sexual orientation, gender identity or disability (among other proposed constitutional changes).

 Critics [argue](https://www.aljazeera.com/news/2019/02/cuba-constitutional-referendum-190222174420643.html) that the new constitution does not restructure political power, as the one-party system is kept intact and the possibility for a direct vote to elect the president is not introduced.
 According to Andres Pertierra, a Cuban-American historian, the vote not only serves as a referendum on the new constitution, but also on the government of President Miguel Diaz-Canel (who took office last year), providing a measure of legitimacy.